How to Prepare for an Asthma Attack

 Because the onset of an attack can sometimes make it difficult for the sufferer to communicate properly, it is important that you write down ahead of time all of the necessary steps that need to be taken in the event of an attack.
 You should keep this plan, along with your doctor’s telephone number, near your phone at all times.
 You should also carry a copy with you so that you have it no matter where you go.

 Keep your plan in an easy to find location and let anyone else who is with you for a prolonged period of time know about it so that they will be prepared as well.
-By following these simple guidelines to how to prepare for asthma attack, you can rest easy knowing that you will be safe in case of an emergency.

-Asthma can be a serious illness, but you don’t have to be held hostage to it.
+Asthma can is a serious illness, but you don’t have to be held hostage to it.
 Just take a few minutes to put together an emergency plan and make sure you always have your rescue medication on hand and you should be able to handle any attack.
 Being prepared may be the best move you ever make!

 Wishing you the best of health